Municipal Liability in New York

 Municipal liability cases are those against the state, county or city.
-They can involve employees and/or agencies of the municipality such as the police department, the board of education and the department of environmental protection.
+They can involve employees and/or agencies of the municipality, the board of education and the department of environmental protection.
 The most common types of cases against a municipality are those involving sidewalk defects.
 Generally, the municipality must have at least 15 days notice of the defect before the accident occurs.

 Generally, the time period for filing a claim against a municipality is much shorter than for other types of actions.
 It is generally within 90 days from the date of the occurrence.
 Beware, as there are exceptions where the time periods are even shorter.